 Finding the right piece or pieces, such as the blouse, skirt, or dress, is critical as it provides the foundation for the entire costume.
 The skirts should be long, minimally to mid-calf length as per the culture, while low-cut necklines are the fashion.
 You should also include lots of bling in the gypsy style.

 A scooped-neck blouse makes the ideal partner to a fabulous skirt.
 Sleeves can vary from beautiful bell to cap-sleeves, so much of it will come down to personal preference.

 - Find lovely blouses with a traditional feel at Medieval Collectibles which include the Short Sleeve Puff Chemise and Ruffled Neck Ladies Blouse, each offered in several colors.

 - For beautiful prints, shoulder cut-outs, and lace inserts, JCPenney has some lovely choices.
-For example, WallpapHer Long-Sleeve Print Tassel Peasant Top, Arizona Long-Sleeve Peasant Top (Juniors), and St. John's Bay® Lace Insert Peasant Top come in an array of colors and styles.
+For example, the Long-Sleeve Print Peasant Top and the Keyhole Neck Peasant Top come in different colors and styles.

-- Maurices has some great takes on peasant-style tops, featuring a variety of colors and sleeve variations.
-Other contemporary versions can be found at Anthropologie, Macy's, and American Eagle Outfitters.
+- Macy's has some great takes on peasant-style tops, featuring a variety of colors and sleeve variations.
+Other contemporary versions can be found at Anthropologie and American Eagle Outfitters.

 Consider using a basic pattern to create something personalized.
 Select the fabric of choice, stitch it up, add ribbons, sequins, embroidery, or any glitzy trim desired.